MKurugollu/RateMy/README.md

-      PS: Put a "(done)" in the front of features that are completed
+      PS: Strike a line through stuff we have completed